Toshiv-Kumar/Implementation-of-AXI4-and-AXI4-LITE/README.md

 > *Learnings/Challenges: (Put some of these in the synth checklist) — check reset in all blocks: 1 or 0*

+**Best Learning:** I nearly derived the industrial standard standard layered testbench myself without knowing what layered testbench actually is.
+I felt the need of randomized blocks such that there is no biasness in the functional verification and so I used $urandom system directive many times.
+Along with that I kept a few things seperate such as:
+Stimulus generation: ✔ You separate the generation of AXI parameters (AWLEN, AWSIZE, AWBURST, etc.) from the DUT logic instead of hardcoding them inside the DUT.
+Driver: ✔ Your always @(posedge aclk_tb) block acts as a driver by performing the AXI handshakes (AWVALID, WVALID, ARVALID, RREADY, etc.) according to the DUT state.
+Protocol awareness: ✔ You're driving transactions based on AXI protocol states (idle, write, read, resp) rather than simply toggling signals randomly.
+Separation from DUT: ✔ The DUT contains only design logic, while the TB generates and controls transactions.
+✘ A monitor that passively observes the AXI interface without driving it.
+✘ A scoreboard/reference model that automatically checks whether every read/write is correct.
+✘ A separate transaction generator (currently generation and driving are mixed in the same always block).

 1. Outstanding transactions mean that multiple transaction requests can be issued by the master to the slave without waiting for the completion of previous transactions.

 2. The idea behind `localparam` (added in the Verilog-2001 standard) is to protect its value from accidental or incorrect redefinition by an end user — unlike a `parameter`, a `localparam`'s value cannot be modified through parameter redefinition or a `defparam` statement.